Frequently Asked Questions

 Microwaves are provided in Housing 2, Housing 3, Housing 5 and Chris Gaupp.
 Residents residing in Housing 1, Housing 4, or Atlantic City may bring a microwave.
 They must have a UL listing of 120Volts, 68Hz, and 1.1Kilowatts.

-All students will receive information through the mail and their Stockton email regarding move in, with full instructions on their move in date.
+All students will receive information through their Stockton email regarding move in, with full instructions on their move in date.
 We advise that students check their emails to receive these details, as well as reference the Guide to Residential Life for additional housing information.

 All housing areas have heating and air conditioning.

 All areas will provide students with a bed, desk, a chair, and a closet/dresser.
-Housing 1, Housing 4, Housing 5, and Atlantic City will additionally provide lounge room furniture, including a couch, two individual living room chairs, TV stand, and side tables.
+Housing 1, Housing 4, Housing 5, and the Atlantic City Residential Complexes will additionally provide lounge room furniture, including a couch, two individual living room chairs, TV stand, and side tables.
 Housing 1, Housing 4, and Atlantic City also feature a full kitchen, and will provide a full-size refrigerator, stove/oven, and kitchen table with chairs.
-Chris Gaupp will provide a TV in each room.

-Washers and dryers are located in E-15 of the Housing I apartment complex, on the first floor of A and K Buildings in Housing 2, on each floor in Housing 3, in Building 81 in Housing 4, on the first floor of each Housing 5 building, and on each floor of Atlantic City.
+Washers and dryers are located in E-15 of the Housing I apartment complex, on the first floor of A and K Buildings in Housing 2, on each floor in Housing 3, in Building 81 in Housing 4, on the first floor of each Housing 5 building, on each floor of Kesselman Hall in B-Wing, and on the first floor of Atlantic City Phase 2.
 These washers and dryers are a cashless system since tokens or coins are not required to operate them.
 All residential students pay for this cashless laundry service as part of their housing fees.
 The washers and dryers in the housing facilities are for the exclusive use of residential students only.
 The hours of operation are 24/7.
 Students who are connected to the campus internet can access the status of their laundry or availability of machines by following these instructions.
 Once you have established a Maytag Connect 360 account, access the site here.

 Smoking is not permitted in any campus building including the residences.
 Smoking is permitted in Gazebos and designated areas.